First things first. What is hospitality? Author and priest Henri J. N. Nouwen brilliantly defined it in his work The Wounded Healer:

 Nouwen goes on to say that the difficulty lie in our preoccupation with ourselves.
 I would add to that, in living in a world where we are supposedly more connected than ever, the tendency to be hyper-focused on our life, our agenda, our to-do list, is more prevalent now than ever before in human history.
 The device upon which you are reading this could easily be your undoing!

 There are two ways I enjoy honing my skills.
 The first is through travel and an unwavering passion for connecting intimately with people.
 I love to dive into unfamiliar worlds.
-Traveling the globe, especially building houses with Habitat for Humanity’s Global Village Program, allows me the privilege of getting to know a little about life in other cultures.
-The sighting of a massive elephant, the smell of fresh manure or curry, the sound of an indiscernible language, the taste of tangy hibiscus tea or sweet coconut milk, the feeling of floating in the ocean.
+Traveling the globe, especially building houses Habitat for Humanity and the Fuller Center for Housing, allows me the privilege of getting to know a little about life in other cultures.
+The sighting of a massive elephant on the savannah, the smell of fresh curry, the sound of an indiscernible language, the taste of tangy hibiscus tea, the feeling of floating in the ocean or befriending a stranger.
 Sensory overload at its best.